Sustainability

 Notes:

-- The inventory boundary includes the Taiwan operation site, as well as subsidiaries in Singapore, Indonesia, China, and the United Kingdom.
+- The scope of this inventory includes Taiwan’s operating locations and the subsidiaries in Singapore, Indonesia, China, and the UK.

-- The Global Warming Potential (GWP) values are referenced from the IPCC Sixth Assessment Report (2021).
+- The global warming potential (GWP) was based on the IPCC Sixth Assessment Report (2021).

-- According to the WBCSD’s Corporate Value Chain (Scope 3) Accounting and Reporting Standard, Categories 1 and 2 are required disclosures, while Categories 3 to 6 are optional disclosures.
+- According to WBCSD’s Corporate Value Chain (Scope 3) Accounting and Reporting Standard, Categories 1 and 2 are required disclosures and Categories 3 to 6 are optional disclosures.

 Water resources management